 - Add the crushed garlic and saute for an additional minute.
 This helps cook out the raw flavor and smell of the garlic.

-- Add the tomatoes and green chilies along with 1 tsp of salt and saute until the tomatoes soften and release their juices which should take about (1-2) minutes.
+- Add the tomatoes and green chili along with half of the sea salt and saute until the tomatoes soften and release their juices which should take about (1-2) minutes.

-- Make Thalipu or Tadka: In a separate tadka spoon or small pot over medium-high heat, add ghee and mustard seeds.
-When the mustard seeds start to sputter in the oil add cumin seeds, hing, and red chili peppers and temper them in the ghee until the cumin seeds start to dance in the oil (should take only a couple of seconds).
-Pour the ghee and spice thalipu over the dal.
+- Make Tadka or Thalipu: In a separate tadka spoon or small saucepan over medium-high heat, add ghee and mustard seeds.
+When the mustard seeds start to sputter in the oil add cumin seeds, asafetida, and dried red chili peppers and temper them in the ghee until the cumin seeds start to dance in the oil (should take only a couple of seconds).
+Pour the tadka over the dal.

 - Serve the dal over some basmati rice or eat it with roti and enjoy!